-IEC 82079 also includes guidelines on graphics, captions, purpose and structure of documentation.
+IEC 82079 also includes guidelines on graphics, captions, purpose and structure of the documentation.

 Why are standards needed in product documentation?

-As mentioned before, standards give us a measure of health of your documentation.
-Understanding and applying standards has several benefits.
+As mentioned before, standards give us a measure of the health of your documentation.
+Understanding and applying standards have several benefits.

 - Consistent quality: A reader knows that the documentation for a product is going to be of a high quality.
 This improves the product brand quality – if the documentation is good, then so must the product be and vice-versa.

 - Consistent content: A reader becomes familiar with content structure.
 If all your documentation follows a known standard then a reader, for example, will always know what a warning notice should look like.
 They should always know where to find document identification information.
 The benefit of this is a user gets to the information they need quicker, and with less stress.
 The content is always going to be in the same place.

 - Quicker document creation: If you know what sort of content is required and where it is going to end up in the document, you can build documents quicker and make better use of single-sourcing.

 - Better quality document reviews: – If your team know the standards then document reviews look beyond the content and start to look at information structure and compliance to known standards.

 Standards are good things to have, especially if you create lots of content for lots of different products and services.

 3di Information Solutions has built robust processes that implement and enforce document creation and delivery around the key documentation standards.